Camora0/Wasteland-Reborn/loreout.md

 #### A Note About Difficulty

-While Loreout is built to retain the general aesthetic and gameplay feel of vanilla Fallout 4, many general overhauls have been added; most importantly those that touch on difficulty.

-This modlist contains mods such as Unleveled World, FADE, C.E.C.S., Whisky's Locational Damage etc etc. As such, we implore you, as a new player, to read through what the mods mentioned do, read up on the perks and skills available in You are Exceptional, and most importantly, don't get discouraged. difficulty is highly adjustable but finely tuned for a more involved experience out of the box.
+While LoreOut is built to retain the general aesthetic and gameplay feel of vanilla Fallout 4, many general overhauls have been added; most importantly those that touch on difficulty.
+As such, we implore you, as a new player, to read through what the mods mentioned do, read up on the perks and skills available in You are Exceptional, and most importantly, don't get discouraged. difficulty is highly adjustable but finely tuned for a more involved experience out of the box.

 #### Hardware Requirements